Central Highlands Rugby League (Victoria): Past Clubs in CHRL

-Proposed Clubs

 Extended competition

 The CHRL also hosted matches in Ballarat between combined CHRL teams made up of players from both Ballarat Dragons and Ararat Cowboys against Altona Roosters and Sunbury Cougars, both from the MRL District, which expanded the experience of players at district representative level.

 Current

 There is no club rugby league competition in the region as of 2022, with the exception of the Stawell Mounties who play in the Limestone Coast competition.